Larsen, who threw only perfect World Series game, dies at 90

 Pitching against the Yankees on Oct.
 8, the sixth anniversary of his perfect game, he won in relief at Yankee Stadium.
 After the 1959 season, he was traded to Kansas City in a deal that brought Roger Maris to New York.
 With the A's, he went 1-10 in 1960, a reminder of his dreadful season with the Orioles.
 He was sent back to the minors where he became a relief pitcher and then moved on to the Giants, Chicago White Sox, Houston, Baltimore and the Chicago Cubs.

-Larsen retired in 1967 with an 81-91 record for 14 major league seasons.
+Larsen retired in 1967 with an 81-91 record over 14 major league seasons.
 He later worked as a liquor salesman and paper company executive.
-When the Yankees’ David Cone pitched a perfect game during the 1999 season, Larsen was in attendance, having thrown out the first ball.
+When David Cone tossed a perfect game for the Yankees during the 1999 season, Larsen was in attendance after throwing out the ceremonial first pitch.

+No other pitcher has thrown a perfect game in the post-season, but in 2010 the Phillies’ Roy Halladay pitched a no-hitter against the Cincinnati Reds during the National League Division Series.

 Commented